-6.1 The Council Plan and the Year Ahead Delivery Plan are designed to help steer the use of Council finances, balanced against the wider funding backdrop for the Council and the broader context of national local government finance and policy.
-There are no direct financial implications as a result of this report and the delivery of the Council Plan will be managed within the Councils available budgets.
+- 6.1 The Council Plan and the Year Ahead Delivery Plan are designed to help steer the use of Council finances, balanced against the wider funding backdrop for the Council and the broader context of national local government finance and policy.
+There are no direct financial implications as a result of this Report and the delivery of the Council Plan will be managed within the Council's available budgets. - The Council operates in a constantly changing environment.
+It will be important to ensure that ambitions and performance targets remain realistic in the

-- 6.2 The Council operates in a constantly changing environment.
-It will be important to ensure that ambitions and performance targets remain realistic in the context of central government policy, forthcoming legislation, and the financial position of the authority. - 6.3 Whilst there are no direct procurement implications in this report the Year Ahead Delivery Plan includes some activities which require the need to procure goods, services or works to achieve the Council Plan outcomes.
-All projects will need be procured in line with the Public Contracts Regulations 2015 (as amended) and the Council's own Financial and Procurement Procedure Rules, giving clear consideration and application of social value, the real Living Wage and other ethical factors. - 6.4 Appendix 1 includes information regarding the Council's financial position, and this has been aligned to the financial reporting timelines.
+- context of central government policy, forthcoming legislation, and the financial position of the Authority. - Whilst there are no direct procurement implications in this report the Council Plan and Year Ahead Delivery Plan includes some activities which require the need to procure goods, services or works to achieve their outcomes.
+All projects will need be procured in line with the Public Contracts Regulations 2015 (as amended) and the Council's own Financial and Procurement Procedure Rules, giving clear consideration and application of social value, the Real Living Wage and other ethical factors. - 6.4 Appendix 1 includes information regarding the Council's financial position, and this has been aligned to the financial reporting timelines.